sfluegel05/metaNNvis/results/report.md

 Here, out of 20 channels, some are only react to the to top left corner (such as channels 16 and 18) while some show a random behaviour (like channel 19) or no activation at all.

-Overall, these results indicate that the translation of models between PyTorch and TensorFlow doesn't interfere with the introspection methods' abilities to correctly attribute activations.
-This goes both for primary methods using the whole model as well as for methods working for a certain layer (or neuron in that layer).

 <div class="row" style="display: flex">
 <div class="column" style="padding: 10px;">
 <img id="fig:clever_hans" src="report_images/clever_hans_results_collage.png" alt="Figure 4: A modified MNIST image where the label depends on the square in the top left corner and the results of different attribution methods applied to a CNN and this image." width=100%/>